PPC MANAGEMENT SERVICES

 Intent

-The structure of your Google Ads account helps you control where your ads appear, when they’re served, and what searches trigger them.
+The structure of your Google Ads account controls where your ads appear, when they are served, and which searches trigger them.

-Searchbloom works meticulously to ensure that each ad is set up in its proper campaign and ad group to ensure easy tracking and improvement.
+Searchbloom works meticulously to place every ad in the right campaign and ad group, which keeps tracking and improvement straightforward.

 Keyword Match Types

-Keyword match types are how you can tell Googlewhich searches you want your ads to show for.
-Theoptions are:
+Keyword match types tell Google which searches you want your ads to show for.
+Today there are three:

 Negative Keywords

-Negative keywords block traffic that is triggered by your keywords.
+Negative keywords block traffic that your keywords would otherwise trigger.

-Let’s say you sell phone cases, and we are bidding on“phone cases” so we can get people to consider purchasing your product.
-If a user searches Google for “free phone cases,” then your ad would show without negative keywords.
+Why block traffic?
+Say you sell phone cases and we are bidding on “phone cases.”
+If someone searches Google for “free phone cases,” your ad could show without negative keywords in place.

 Quality Score